-Personalization Starts With Segmentation
+Personalization Starts with Segmentation

 The first step to effective website content personalization is to know your customer.
 If you don't, then how can you speak their language and create a personalized experience for them?
-The second step is to cater the content of your website pages based on what customers are searching for.
+The second step is to cater to the content of your website pages based on what customers are searching for.

 The more you know about your customers, the better you can serve them and give them what they want.
 When it comes to marketing, customer segmentation will help you determine which message resonates best with each of your target audiences.